Pre-Pregnancy Genetic Testing – Should You Consider It?

 What to Do If Both You and Your Partner Are the Carriers?

-As discussed in the previous section, even if both the prospective parents are tested positive, there is only one in four chances, that the baby may be affected with any kind of genetic disorder.
+As discussed in the previous section, even if both the prospective parents are tested positive, there is only one in four chances that the baby may be affected by any kind of genetic disorder.
 However, your doctor may like to discuss all the possible options with you.
-You may go in for IVF procedure, which may help your doctor to determine whether or not the foetus may get affected because of the faulty genes, before it may be implanted in your uterus.
-The other option that you have is to get pregnant the natural way and get your baby screened once you are 10 to 12 weeks pregnant, to check for any genetic abnormalities.
-However, if any deformity may be found it may become difficult for the parents to take a call or terminating or going ahead with the pregnancy.
+You may go in for an IVF procedure, which may help your doctor determine whether or not the foetus may get affected because of the faulty genes before it is implanted in your uterus.
+The other option that you have is to get pregnant the natural way and get your baby screened for any genetic abnormalities once you are 10 to 12 weeks pregnant.
+However, if any deformity may be found, it may become difficult for the parents to take a call to terminate or go ahead with the pregnancy.

 How Does Genetic Screening Work?

-When bad genes are inherited from both the parents, it may cause genetic deformities.
+When bad genes are inherited from both parents, it may cause genetic deformities.
 However, if you have a faulty gene, then you may not have any problem, but you may be the carrier of the faulty gene.
-This won’t be a problem for your baby, too, unless your partner has a faulty gene too, in which case there is a likelihood that your baby may have some kind of genetic disorders.
+This won’t be a problem for your baby unless your partner has a faulty gene, too.
+In this case, there is a likelihood that your baby may have some kind of genetic disorder.

-If you are a carrier, your blood or saliva may be taken for the sample to detect what possible diseases you may pass on to your baby.
+If you are a carrier, your blood or saliva samples may be taken to detect the possible diseases you may pass on to your baby.
 Nowadays, genetic screenings may be able to detect as many as 400 genetic disorders.

 What Are the Pros and Cons of Preconception Genetic Testing?

-Genetic testing may offer both pros and cons for you and some of these pros and cons of genetic testing may include the following:
+Genetic testing may offer both pros and cons for you.
+Some of these are:

-- It may help the prospective parents in making the decision well in time.
+- It may help prospective parents in making the decision well in time.